-The number of New Zealanders held in immigration detention has grown dramatically after an amendment to Section 501 of the Migration Act (1958) in December 2014.
-A non-citizen sentenced 12 months or more, whether served or suspended, can now have their visa cancelled and be deported.
+The number of New Zealanders held in immigration detention grew dramatically after an amendment to Section 501 of the Migration Act (1958) in December 2014.
+A non-citizen sentenced 12 months or more, whether served or suspended, can have their visa cancelled and be deported.
 The legislation is retrospective, and includes cumulative sentencing totalling 12 months.

 Deportation orders can take more than 6 months to be processed.
 Some detainees have no criminal convictions but are members of “bikie” gangs.
 Others have a drink driving offence or have breached bail conditions.
 Their community ties are not taken into account, such as:

 - having arrived in Australia as a minor

 - having an Australian partner and Australian children

 - owning a home.

 Oz Kiwi does not condone criminal behaviour.
 However, being held in immigration detention can deny people their human rights, such as access to a lawyer, seeing their family, or delay processing of their appeal.

 The Migration Act enables the Minister for Immigration to grant detainees a Bridging Visa (BVE) and home detention, if they are not a flight risk.
 Unfortunately, very few New Zealanders are granted a Bridging Visa.
 The Minister may be reticent to exercise such discretion for violent offences or sexual crimes against children.

 Changes to deportation of New Zealanders